 When seeking Primary Sources, be aware of which options available to Narrow Your Search, and which Tab you have selected when viewing results.
 Also pay attention to the Record Information to see what Type of record you are viewing when examining a source in detail.

-Search our Catalog for primary sources in library books.
 Search for the words sources and history along with a topic keyword.

 See also the Some PPCC Books with Primary Source Documents tab on the left for a listing of some of our paper books with documents.

 Internet History Sourcebooks Project, Fordham University A collection of public domain and copy-permitted historical texts.
 Many, but not all of these resources are primary source documents.
 Read the top and the bottom of the webpage to see what kind of source it is (primary or secondary), and to find citation information.